Peter le Page Renouf

 Sir Peter le Page Renouf (23 August 1822 – 14 October 1897) was a British professor, Egyptologist, and museum director, best known for his translation of The Book of the Dead.

 Personal life

 Renouf was born in Guernsey on the Channel Islands on 23 August 1822.

 He married Ludovica von Brentano, member of a well-known German literary family in 1857.
 He died in London on 14 October 1897.
+His daughter Edith Renouf founded Guernsey's first residential care home, Le Platon.

+Lady Renouf burned to death 8 February 1921, at the age of 85, when an oil lamp set her bed on fire, at her home in Roland Gardens, South Kensington.

 Education

 Renouf was educated at Elizabeth College, Guernsey.
 He matriculated at Pembroke College, Oxford in 1840.
 He became a Roman Catholic, under the influence of John Henry Newman, and left without taking a degree since he was unable to subscribe to the Thirty Nine Articles, as required in those days.

 Religious background

 Like many other Anglican converts, he proved a thorn in the side of the Ultramontane party in the Roman Church, though he did not, like some of them, return to the communion of the Church of England.
 He opposed the promulgation of the dogma of Papal Infallibility, and his treatise (1868) upon the condemnation of Pope Honorius for heresy by the council of Constantinople in AD 680 was placed upon the index of prohibited books.